 JL: Trust yourself and your immediate feelings and emotions—your intuition.
 As simple as that.
 When photographing, never ask yourself why a specific person or light or situation attracts you, just throw yourself into it.

 Afterwards, when looking at the pictures, there will be plenty of time to analyze why you chose just that or if you succeeded in making the right pictures out of it.

 —Jens Olof Lasthein, interviewed by LensCulture

-Editor’s Note: Lasthein’s fourth book, Meanwhile Across the Mountain will be published in January 2017 by the Swedish publisher Max Ström.
+Editor’s Note: Lasthein’s fourth book, Meanwhile Across the Mountain was published in January 2017 by the Swedish publisher Max Ström.
 Don’t miss it!